Tensor ideals of abelian type and quantum groups: Finite groups

 That $\bN^{\min}$ is not faithfully prime now follows by the dimension count

 Finally, we need to prove that $\bN^{\min}$ is prime.
 It suffices (by adjunction) to prove that for $m,n>0$ and non-zero morphisms $f:\unit\to \Omega^{-m}$ and $g:\Omega^n\to \unit$, the composite $f\circ g$ does not factor through a negligible object.
 It follows using the same type of arguments as before (or using that in $\Rep C_2^2$, the product $\Omega^m\otimes\Omega^n$ equals $\Omega^{m+n}$ up to a projective summand), that the only way such a composite can factor through a negligible object is if it factors via a projective one.
-However, a non-zero morphism $\Omega^n\to P\to\Omega^{-m}$, with $P$ projective, has image of dimension at least two, which cannot be the case for $f\circ g$. \end{proof}
+However, we claim that a non-zero morphism $\Omega^n\to P\to\Omega^{-m}$, with $P$ projective, has image of dimension at least two, which cannot be the case for $f\circ g$.
+To demonstrate the claim, we can observe that any morphism $P\to\Omega^{-m}$ either takes values in the socle (so that any composite $\Omega^n\to P\to\Omega^{-m}$ must be zero) or has three-dimensional image.
+The dual obervation for $\Omega^{n}\to P$ must thus also hold, which leads to the claim. \end{proof}

 \begin{remark} We can also see that $\bN^{\min}$ is not of abelian type by Remark~\ref{RemNecCond} and the observation that the morphism space $\unit\to\Omega^{-1}$ is two-dimensional in $\Rep C_2^2/\bN^{\min}$.